Dangerous When Wet (1953)

 A tentative title for this movie was “Everybody Swims,” and Turner Classic Movie’s brief synopsis is as follows: “A family of fitness freaks sets out to swim the English Channel.”
 There’s a little more to it than that, though.

 We open on a quaint farm and meet our family of fitness freaks singing their “morning” song, “I Got Out of Bed on the Right Side” with this classic line: “I sang a duet with a rooster.”
 According to Susan, her mom adored this song and sang it into her nineties!
 The line “I’m a booster for the rooster, but he doesn’t crow like he use-ter” made Williams and her daughter laugh every time.
 The family sings and strides to the swimmun’ hole, where they perform some synchronized swimming-esque stretching exercises.
-The movie makes little jokes with the audience based on expectations of an Esther Williams’ movie (Bathing Beauty, Thrill of a Romance, Neptune’s Daughter, Million Dollar Mermaid, Easy to Love).
+The movie makes little jokes with the audience based on expectations of an Esther Williams’ movie (Bathing Beauty, Thrill of a Romance, Neptune’s Daughter, Duchess of Idaho, Million Dollar Mermaid, Easy to Love).
 “So,” MGM says, “You’re used to seeing beautiful girls in beautiful swimsuits performing beautiful water ballets?
 Here’s Katie (Esther Williams), her younger sisters, and her Ma and Pa doing synchronized stretches by a small, bucolic watering hole.
 Deal with it.”

 Unlike her sisters Suzie (Barbara Whiting) and Junior (Donna Corcoran, who played ten-year-old Annette Kellerman in Million Dollar Mermaid!), and her parents, played by William Demarest (The Lady Eve, The Palm Beach Story, Easy Living, Sullivan’s Travels) and Charlotte Greenwood, Katie is less than focused on her morning exercises.
 She’d rather be reading a book on dairy farming: